 What is the Theatre Community Benevolent Fund?

-TCBF provides financial relief in a confidential, respectful manner to individual theatre practitioners and non-profit theatre organizations of Greater Boston and the surrounding areas, facing occurrences of a catastrophic nature including but not limited to extreme illness, devastating acts of nature, housing emergencies, vandalism, and theft, and who have limited or no resources with which to handle such events.
+TCBF provides financial relief in a confidential, respectful manner to individual theatre practitioners of Greater Boston and the surrounding areas, facing occurrences of a catastrophic nature including but not limited to extreme illness, devastating acts of nature, housing emergencies, vandalism, and theft, and who have limited or no resources with which to handle such events.
 TCBF recognizes the essential value of artists and arts organizations to society, and treats all applicants with dignity, discretion, and compassion.

 In the Fall of 1997, a Boston-area theatre artist became ill with a life-threatening condition.
 The theatre community decided to throw a party in order to raise funds to help with medical expenses.
-The Big Easy nightclub opened its doors free of charge for this event, and actors, producers, writers, designers, directors, and managers all donated their time, money, and expertise.
+The Big Easy nightclub (now closed) opened its doors free of charge for this event, and theatre artists of various disciplines donated their time, money, and expertise.
 The party was an unqualified success.
-Out of that experience arose the idea to create an organization to aid members of our theatre community who are in dire need and do not have the financial resources to meet those needs.
+Out of that experience arose the idea to create an organization that aids members of our theatre community who are in dire need and do not have the financial resources to meet those needs.
 That organization became the Theatre Community Benevolent Fund (TCBF).
 The first directors and officers of TCBF were Polly Hogan and Ron Ritchell, founders of the Lyric Stage and Lyric West Theatre, and Mary C. Huntington, founding artistic director of The Nora Theatre Company.